 Police appearance standards

 One in five 18-29 year-olds has a tattoo.
-In 30-39 year-olds, it’s one in four.
-However, many police forces are taking a tougher and less tolerant line on officers with tattoos, and tightening up the rules on what can and can’t be displayed, requiring tattooed officers to wear long sleeves on hot summer days and under body armour.
-The Home Office national guidance relating to police and visible tattoos is currently being interpreted differently by each of the 43 forces, creating confusion and unequal treatment.
+Among 30-39 year-olds, it’s higher, the number being one in four.
+However, many police forces are taking a tougher and less tolerant line on officers with visible tattoos, and tightening up their rules on what can and can’t be displayed, requiring officers to wear long sleeves on hot summer days and under body armour if they have visible tattoos.
+The Home Office national guidance on the issue is currently being interpreted differently by each of the 43 forces, creating confusion and unequal treatment.

 What were our concerns?

-We are concerned that if tougher policies on visible tattoos are adopted, the police service risks missing out on a generation of able, talented and committed officers just because they are inked.
-We are also concerned that existing officers are being treated unfairly, as different policies are enforced in different parts of the country.
+We are concerned that if tougher policies on visible tattoos are adopted, the police service risks missing out on recruiting a generation of able, talented and committed officers just because they are inked.
+We are also concerned that existing officers with visible tatoos are being treated unfairly, as different policies are enforced by forces.
 There have been cases in which different policies on visible tattoos have prevented officers from transferring between forces.
 We are concerned about the equality issues of age and sex discrimination.
-The new policies that are being rolled out across the country are having a derogatory impact on a significant number of our members (1 in 3 of young adults).
+The new policies that are being rolled out across the country are having a derogatory impact on a significant number of our members (1 in 3 are young adults).
 Tattoos on hands and necks are also more common amongst young women.
-Additionally, we are concerned about the health and safety impact if officers are forced to wear long sleeved tops regardless of the weather conditions.
+Additionally, we are concerned about the health and safety and wellbiong impact on officers if they are forced to wear long sleeved shirts in hot weather.

 What did PFEW call for?

 We want national standardisation of appearance standards, rather than local interpretation.
 We are calling for a modern, consistent national approach to tattoos to be adopted across the police service.
-PFEW believes that if the police service truly wants to embrace diversity and widen the talent pool it recruits from, then forces need to be more open-minded, so communities have a police service that reflects today’s society.
+We believe that if the police service truly wants to embrace diversity and widen the talent pool it recruits from, then forces need to be more open-minded, giving communities a police service that reflects today’s society.